 This diagram shows the physical network topology.
 Network topology is the topological structure of the computer network.
 The physical network topology depicts the placement of the components in the network.
 It shows the configuration of cables, computers, and other devices.

 Example 1.
 Diagram Physical Topologies

-The Computer Network Diagrams produced with ConceptDraw PRO are vector graphic documents and are available for reviewing, modifying, and converting to a variety of formats (image, HTML, PDF file, MS PowerPoint Presentation, Adobe Flash or MS Visio).
+The Computer Network Diagrams produced with ConceptDraw DIAGRAM are vector graphic documents and are available for reviewing, modifying, and converting to a variety of formats (image, HTML, PDF file, MS PowerPoint Presentation, Adobe Flash or MS Visio).